-The Master of Engineering Science project is undertaken in the second (and final) year of the 2-year MEngSc program.
-The course, Project A, is the first course of the project.
+The Master of Engineering project is undertaken in the second (and final) year of the 2-year ME.
+The course, ME Project A, is the first course of the project.
 The purpose of the course is for students to undertake directed laboratory and research work on an approved topic under the guidance of an academic supervisor.
 Generally, the project involves the design and construction of experimental apparatus, software simulations or models with laboratory tests.
-As a Masters (Postgraduate) level project, it is expected that the outcomes and standard of work undertaken in the MEngSc project is of a more advanced level than that during a final year undergraduate thesis or graduation project.
+As a Masters (Postgraduate) level project, it is expected that the outcomes and standard of work undertaken in the ME project is of a more advanced level than that during a final year undergraduate thesis or graduation project.